THE MYSTERIOUS DUBLIN KING AND THE BATTLE OF STOKE

 The Last Stand of Martin Schwartz and his German Mercenaries at the Battle of Stoke Field 16th June 1487.
-Unknown artist Cassell’s Century Edition History of England c.1901.
+Artist Henry Marriot Paget.
+Cassell’s Century Edition History of England c.1901.

 Dublin, Ireland, Ascension day, 24th May, 1487 (1).
-A young lad is crowned King of England and France and Lord of Ireland in Christ Church Cathedral by the last remaining diehard Yorkist rebels and leading Irish nobles.
+A young lad is crowned King of England and France and Lord of Ireland in Christ Church Cathedral, Dublin, by the last remaining diehard Yorkist rebels and leading Irish nobles.
 As the coronation regalia was out of reach at Westminster, London, they enterprisingly utilised a crown from a statue of the Virgin Mary.
 From the very get go there is confusion as to whether he was crowned Edward V or Edward VI but the consensus of opinions lean towards the latter.
-Who this young lad was has baffled historians ever since not helped by the fact that the very people that crowned him annoyingly changed their minds over who they were actually crowning – was it Richard of Shrewsbury or Edward Earl of Warwick?
-Perhaps Richard can be ruled out swiftly because the heralds of the time addressed the Dublin King as Edward.
-However there is no confusion as to whom the actual ‘suspects’ in the case were though being :
+Who this young lad was has baffled historians ever since – was it Richard of Shrewsbury or Edward Earl of Warwick?
+Or perhaps neither of these?
+Let’s take a look at them one by one:

-Richard of Shrewsbury, youngest son of Edward IV
+Richard of Shrewsbury, younger son of Edward IV

 Edward, Earl of Warwick, George Duke of Clarence’s son

-Edward eldest son of the late Edward IV, who had been for a short time Edward V.
+Edward elder son of the late Edward IV, who had been for a short time Edward V.

-Lambert Simnel the young boy whom the rebellion became named after.
-Let’s take a look at them one by one.
+Lambert Simnel the young boy whom the rebellion was erroneously named after.

 The choir Christ Church Cathedral, Dublin scene of the ‘Dublin King’s’ Coronation..Photo with thanks to Diliff – own work.